 - Options and planning for caregivers and aging parents

-Aktion Club is a community service group for adults who have an intellectual disability and is supported by the Kiwanis Club of Chatham-Kent and Ridgetown, and Community Living Chatham-Kent
+Aktion Club: Aktion Club is a community service group for adults who have an intellectual disability and is supported by the Kiwanis Club of Chatham-Kent and Ridgetown, and Community Living Chatham-Kent.
+The Aktion Club is a way of developing talents through service to the community.
+Membership is open to any adult with diverse abilities who desires to become a leader in his/her community and wishes to provide services to others.

 For more information please call Link: Phone Number for more information 519-352-1174 ext.
 225